-This component of the Equity Strategy focused on how to ensure that the outcomes of the RSAP Developing and Refining the Equity Assessment would contribute to tangible equity improvements The foundations of the Equity Assessment came on the ground for socially vulnerable and from numerous Equity subcommittee meetings environmental justice communities.
-This part of throughout the RSAP that identified important the process was the most dynamic and iterative, questions and considerations that should be asked with the development of initial equity checks on when developing a local adaptation process and the RSAP process, followed by the desire to create determining the potential outcomes of adaptation a required Equity Assessment accompanying the strategies.
-Through collaboration with the Equity Subregional Shoreline Adaptation Plan Guidelines subcommittee, BCDC developed an initial equity as a Minimum Standard. assessment, which was refined and improved through input over the course of multiple Equity Defining the Equity Checks and Equity Assessment subcommittee meetings.
-The final version of the Process Equity Assessment can be found in the Equity Assessment Standard (Section 3.3.3).
+This component of the Equity Strategy focused on how to ensure that the outcomes of the RSAP would contribute to tangible equity improvements on the ground for socially vulnerable and environmental justice communities.
+This part of the process was the most dynamic and iterative, with the development of initial equity checks on the RSAP process, followed by the desire to create a required Equity Assessment accompanying the Subregional Shoreline Adaptation Plan Guidelines as a Minimum Standard.

+Defining the Equity Checks and Equity Assessment Process